DreamScopee/CommitLog/README.md

-# CommitLog 🚀
+# DevsCentral 🚀

 ![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)

-CommitLog is a modern, clean, and simple website that provides curated tech news on AI, Startups, and Development.
+DevsCentral is a modern, clean, and simple website that provides curated tech news on AI, Startups, and Development.
 It's designed to be straight to the point, with no fluff.

 ## ✨ Features